Check Listerine Cosmetic Batch Code

 • If the decoded Listerine date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For listerine manufacturing date, the highest-value decision is to use batch context only after checking the printed expiry and seal condition.
+• Use the result to decide whether to use batch context only after checking the printed expiry and seal condition.

 Methodology